-Want to learn more?
-Check out the Blockchain For Supply Chain: The Game Changer
+Want to learn more about the role of blockchain in supply chain management?
+Check out this guide: Blockchain For Supply Chain: The Game Changer

 Retail is big!
 However, most use-case of retail is the supply chain.
 We already covered supply chain in detail, but retail does have some other things to offer.